 The Albarry M408/M1008 (below, courtesy of Trevor Latala) used this technique to limit the input stage, although this might have been seen as academic in the M1008 since the supply voltages were those of the Vce of the output devices with no safety margin.
 This detracted from a design that otherwise attracted positive comment in sonic terms.

-The thyristor action, requiring a manual reset, "prevents the user screwing the nuts off the amplifier".
+The thyristor action, requiring a manual reset, "prevents the user screwing the nuts off the amplifier", but has proved too sensitive for some users who have either disabled it or employed other protection circuits.
 The author considers that a marrying of optical techniques with an input limiting technique, as used in an older design, might prove more useful.
 Some form of interaction with the user and the protection circuitry is considered vital, unless, of course, a 'fire-and-forget' system is designed.
 Unfortunately, these can be more complex than the amplifier itself.
 Trevor has suggested that Sanken STD03P/STD03N (160V, 15A, 160W) devices are suitable replacements for the TIP types.

 A simple 'add-on' protection circuit is shown below.